Azure/api-management-developer-portal/README.md

 ## <a name="providing-feedback"></a> Reporting bugs and providing feedback

-Please, submit bug reports, feedback, and feature requests through [the GitHub Issues page](https://github.com/Azure/api-management-developer-portal/issues).
+Please, submit bug reports, feedback, and feature requests through [the GitHub Issues page](https://github.com/Azure/api-management-developer-portal/issues) or to apimportalfeedback@microsoft.com.

 ## <a name="contributing"></a> Contributing